Paddington Bear: In popular culture

 In the 2022 film The Unbearable Weight of Massive Talent, Paddington 2 was referenced when the characters Javi (Pedro Pascal) and Nicolas Cage (Nicolas Cage) were discussing their favourite movies.
 When asked why Paddington 2 was referred to, director Tom Gormican said "It's a perfect movie...we were big fans" and Cage described it as "wonderful".

 In a pre-recorded comedy segment at the opening of the Platinum Party at the Palace on 4 June 2022, Paddington joined Queen Elizabeth II for tea and marmalade sandwiches at Buckingham Palace before they tapped their tea cups to the beat of "We Will Rock You", prior to Queen + Adam Lambert performing the song outside live.
 During their meeting, the Queen reveals to Paddington that she too always keeps a marmalade sandwich for emergencies, in her handbag.
 The video would turn out to be one of the last public appearances of Elizabeth II before her death on 8 September 2022, and as a result Paddington Bear became a symbol of mourning for the Queen.
 An image of Paddington and the Queen walking hand-in-hand was widely shared and re-printed, mourners left stuffed Paddington Bears and marmalade sandwiches at memorials, and the BBC announced that both Paddington films would air on the weekend of the funeral.
+Over 1,000 Paddington Bears and other teddy bears that were left as memorials at Royal Residences were collected, professionally cleaned, and donated to Barnardo's children's services.
+The film featuring Paddington and the Queen won the Memorable Moment Award at the 2023 BAFTA Television Awards.

+In 2024, to promote the release of Paddington in Peru, StudioCanal created a Letterboxd account for the character, making Paddington look like he seemingly joined the platform to share reviews of his favorite films, including Top Hat (1935), Modern Times (1936), The Wizard of Oz (1939), Meet Me in St. Louis (1944), It's a Wonderful Life (1946), Mary Poppins (1964), Willy Wonka & the Chocolate Factory (1971), My Neighbor Totoro (1988), Home Alone (1990), March of the Penguins (2005), The Secret Life of Walter Mitty (2013) and Shaun the Sheep Movie (2015).